Cañas (canton)

 Cañas is a canton in the Guanacaste province of Costa Rica.
 The head city is in Cañas district.

 History

 Cañas was created on 12 July 1878 by decree 22.

 Geography

 Cañas has an area of 682.2 km² and a mean elevation of 86 metres.

 The elongated canton touches the Tempisque River in the southwest.
 It keeps the Bebedero River and Tenorio River on its western boundary as it widens to encompass agricultural lowlands before climbing into the Cordillera de Guanacaste up to the Tenorio Volcano.

+Climate

 Districts

 The canton of Cañas is subdivided into the following districts: